-Bob is a frequent contributor to the Firm's Federal Construction Contracting Blog, and he previously served as Associate Editor of the Construction Law Signal blog.
+Bob is a contributor to the Firm's Federal Construction Contracting Blog, and he previously served as Associate Editor of the Construction Law Signal blog.

 •The Check's In the Mail?
 In New Jersey, You'd Better Mean It